Azawakh: Temperament

-Bred by the Tuareg, Fula and various other nomads of the Sahara and sub-Saharan Sahel in the countries of Mali, Niger, Burkina Faso, and southern Algeria, the breed known by the tuaregs as ”Oska” was used there as a guard dog and to hunt gazelle and hare at speeds up to 40 mph.
+Bred by the Tuareg, Fula and various other nomads of the Sahara and sub-Saharan Sahel in the countries of Mali, Niger, Burkina Faso, and southern Algeria, the breed known by the Tuaregs as ”Oska” was used there as a guard dog and to hunt gazelle and hare at speeds up to 40 mph.
 The austerity of the Sahel environment has ensured that only the most fit dogs survive and has accentuated the breed's ruggedness and independence.
 Unlike some other sighthounds, the Azawakh is more of a pack hunter and they bump down the quarry with hindquarters when it has been tired out.
 In role of a guard dog, if an Azawakh senses danger it will bark to alert the other members of the pack, and they will gather together as a pack under the lead of the alpha dog, then chase off or attack the predator.
-The Sloughi, by comparison, is more of an independent lone hunter and has a high hunting instinct.

-Azawakhs have a range of temperaments from lap dog to quite fierce.
-Lifelong socialization and gentle handling are critical.
-Well socialised and trained, they can be good with other dogs, cats, children, and strangers.

-Unlike other sighthounds, the primary function of the Azawakh in its native land is that of protector.
-It develops an intense bond with its owner, yet can perform independently from its master.
-With those they accept, Azawakh are gentle and extremely affectionate.
-With strangers many are reserved and prefer not to be touched, but are not inherently aggressive.
-Although raised to guard against predators, they do not have innate aggression toward canines or humans unless they are threatened.
+Unlike other sighthounds, the primary function of the Azawakh in its native land is that of a guard dog.
+It develops an intense bond with its owner, and tend to be reserved with strangers.

 Azawakh have high energy and tremendous endurance.
 They are excellent training companions for runners.
 Many Azawakh dislike rain and cold weather.

 Azawakh are pack oriented and form complex social hierarchies.
 They have tremendous memories and are able to recognize each other after long periods of separation.
 They can often be found sleeping on top of each other for warmth and companionship.

-Alberto Rossi: "To raise an Azawakh is like building a very fragile construction, which takes a lot of sensibility and can be destroyed from one minute to the next.
-But every minute it lasts, it fills you with great happiness.
-Every time I´m sitting in a chair or sofa at least one of my dogs tries to take a seat on my lap.
-The same happens to those of my guests which they love.
-In these moments they seem to be the image of calmness, gentleness, and trust.
-But one should not be deceived about this.
-In the deepest place of their soul resides something wild and native, and they will remind us about it with the first occasion and we should not forget, even for a moment, not to treat them like a normal dog."